karaMuha/eventom-backend/README.md

 - GET /events/{id} -> get event with given event id
 - GET /events -> list all events
 - (protected) PUT /events/{id} -> update event with given event id.
 User can only update events created by himself
-- DELETE /events/{id} -> delete event with given event id.
+- (protected) DELETE /events/{id} -> delete event with given event id.
 User can only delete events created by himself

-- POST (protected) /registrations -> register for an event.
+- (protected) POST /registrations -> register for an event.
 Provide event id in request body, user id will be extraced from jwt
 ```
 {
     "event_id": {id}
 }
 ```
 - GET /registrations -> list all registration (will be refactored to list all registrations of logged in user)
-- DELETE (protected) /registrations/{id} -> cancel registration with given registration id.
+- (protected) DELETE /registrations/{id} -> cancel registration with given registration id.
 User can only cancel his own registrations

 ## ToDos
 - finish registration cancellation logic